 Do Universities in the Philippines Offer English-Taught Programs?

-Several universities in the Philippines offer English-taught programs, making it favorable for international students to enroll in their programs.
-Depending on the school and the program, you need to meet specific English language requirements.
-With tests such as TOEFL and IELTS accepted by various Philippine universities, you must ensure you understand the accepted scores and prepare well for your exams.
+Many Philippine universities use English as a medium of instruction or offer programs taught in English, making the country favorable for international students.
+Depending on the school and program, you may need to meet specific English language requirements.
+With tests such as TOEFL and IELTS accepted by various Philippine universities, you should review the accepted scores before applying.

-For example, to enroll in an English program at the University of the Philippines Manila, a candidate whose first language is not English or whose school uses English as an instructional medium must have a TOEFL score of 500 (or 173 on the computerized version) or above.
+For example, the University of the Philippines Manila states that an applicant whose native language or school medium of instruction is not English must have a TOEFL score of at least 500, or 173 on the computerized TOEFL.

-In conclusion, the Philippines is such an exciting place where international students can study in different degree programs in Southeast Asia because of the abundance of schools that offer programs taught in English.
-Moreover, with the help of affordable universities in the country, they can easily enroll in them without worrying about the expensive costs they may encounter when studying here.
-So, consider the schools above if you want to pursue a degree in the Philippines!
+In conclusion, the Philippines is an exciting place where international students can study in different degree programs in Southeast Asia because many schools use English as a medium of instruction or offer programs taught in English.
+Moreover, with the help of affordable universities in the country, students can find options that may fit their budgets.
+Consider the schools above if you want to pursue a degree in the Philippines.

 We hope this article on the cheapest universities in the Philippines was helpful.
 If you’re interested in studying abroad, feel free to check out the Philippines Page and the Available Programs for International Students to explore your study options.